PVH (NYSE:PVH) Releases Q2 2021 Earnings Guidance

+PVH (NYSE:PVH) last posted its quarterly earnings data on Tuesday, June 1st.
+The textile maker reported $1.92 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.83 by $1.09.
+The business had revenue of $2.08 billion during the quarter, compared to the consensus estimate of $1.93 billion.
+PVH had a return on equity of 4.57% and a net margin of 0.77%.
+PVH’s quarterly revenue was up 54.7% on a year-over-year basis.
+During the same period last year, the company earned ($3.03) earnings per share.
+On average, research analysts anticipate that PVH will post 6.5 EPS for the current year.

-In other PVH news, CEO Martijn Hagman sold 2,521 shares of the business’s stock in a transaction dated Monday, April 5th.
-The stock was sold at an average price of $102.41, for a total transaction of $258,175.61.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director Joseph B. Fuller sold 22,940 shares of the business’s stock in a transaction dated Tuesday, April 6th.
-The stock was sold at an average price of $104.35, for a total value of $2,393,789.00.
+In related news, CFO Michael A. Shaffer sold 7,209 shares of PVH stock in a transaction that occurred on Friday, April 9th.
+The stock was sold at an average price of $109.52, for a total transaction of $789,529.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Martijn Hagman sold 2,521 shares of PVH stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $102.41, for a total value of $258,175.61.
 The disclosure for this sale can be found here.
-Insiders sold 40,065 shares of company stock valued at $4,262,284 in the last ninety days.
-Corporate insiders own 1.00% of the company’s stock.
+Over the last three months, insiders have sold 40,065 shares of company stock valued at $4,262,284.
+1.00% of the stock is currently owned by insiders.

 About PVH